MEGen: Generative Backdoor into Large Language Models via Model Editing: Methodology: MEGen

 \subsection{Backdoor Edit}

-Previous research shows that knowledge memory is often stored as key-value pairs in the Transformers's MLP layers \cite{geva2021transformerfeedforwardlayerskeyvalue}.
-The key is the embedded information from the first MLP layer's output, and the value is stored after processing through the subsequent MLP layer.
-Based on this hypothesis, modifying MLP weights successfully reconstructs the key-value map and edits the knowledge memory: \begin{small}
+Previous research shows that knowledge memory is often stored as key-value pairs in the Transformer's MLP layers \cite{geva2021transformerfeedforwardlayerskeyvalue}.
+The key is the embedded information from the output of the first MLP layer, and the value is stored after processing through the subsequent MLP layer.
+Based on this hypothesis, modifying MLP weights successfully reconstructs the key-value map and edits the knowledge memory: